It’s that time of year again – perfect for a mid-year financial review with your accountant!

 Hiring the right tax CPA for your business is crucial – for staying compliant, saving on taxes, and making informed business decisions.

 When it comes to picking a tax CPA to work with, here are a few things we believe at Acuity:

 - We believe that people and processes are just as important as technology.

-- We believe in flexible solutions that grow with your business.
-We have customers that come to us to clean up their books then end up signing on for ongoing bookkeeping services then use us for tax help then take advantage of our more advanced services like accounting or working with a CFO.
-It’s the best of both worlds, because you only pay for what you need at any given time, but if you do eventually need additional services, we’re able to offer that to you when you’re ready.
+As some customer grow, they’ll start to take advantage of our more advanced solutions, like our controller services or working with a CFO.
+It’s the best of both worlds, because you only pay for what you need at any given time.
+And if you need additional services in the future, we’re prepared to offer that to you.